KennyPeanuts/sediment_priming/lab_notebook/analysis/mass_loss_analysis.md

 ### Determination of the change in N mass in the leaves

-This is done the same way as was donw with C above.
+This is done the same way as was done with C above.

     disc_N_mass_final_TOP <- leaf.final$AFDM[leaf.final$Position == "Top"] * ((cn$percN[cn.position == "top"]) / 100) # convert to proportion
     disc_N_mass_final_SED <- leaf.final$AFDM[leaf.final$Position == "Sed"] * ((cn$percN[cn.position == "sed"]) / 100)